Patent Search Vendor : 30 Questions You Must Ask While Choosing – Webinar

 Forecast Capabilities Required to Increase or Decrease Resources

-In addition to that, the IP industry knows that there are always specific deadlines to adhere to.
+The IP industry knows that there are always specific deadlines to adhere to.
 There is sometimes a rush off new inventions based on calendar year’s end.
-Also, there are certain deadlines that everyone has to meet.
+Moreover, there are certain deadlines one has to meet.
 Are there any mechanisms in place for prioritizing specific request?
 Do they have the capacity to handle the peaks?
 Whether they maintain buffer of resources to handle that extra work that might come from the client’s end?
 Or, are there any other mechanisms in place to handle these peaks of work?

 Company Pricing Models